 I grew up playing guitar and singing folk, soul & pop, but at my earliest had crawled around to Ella, Sarah, Louis Armstrong, the Duke, Frank, & discovered Dinah, Billie (played nothing else for months), Louis Jordan, Miles, Clifford.
 I could go on, of course.
-Latter-day: Daniela Mercury, Marisa Monte, Dianne Reeves, Elis, & plenty of non-jazz too—indie rockers (I got from daughter Manjula) like Gillian Welsh, Liz Phair—the list is endless.
+Latter-day: Daniela Mercury, Marisa Monte, Dianne Reeves, Elis, Gal Costa & plenty of non-jazz too—indie rockers (I got from daughter Manjula) like Gillian Welch, Liz Phair—the list is endless.

 My life: was raised immersed in the melange of cultures in Riverside, CA (hence loving languages)—but migrated up the coast to Santa Cruz for most of my adult years, except for life-changing sojourns in New York, Paris & Baja.
 Later Kauai & Italy.
 Originally trained as an actor (Beatrice in Much Ado in the first production at the Performing Arts Theatre, UC Santa Cruz) and director (dissertation on Marguerite Duras), and have always been a writer (day job).
 But I took to jazz and studied with Ray Brown (the Stan Getz trumpeter, not the bassist) as well as many wonderful vocalists: Michele Rivard, Faith Winthrop, finally my girl Trelawny Rose, who produced the vocals on my Four Sweets CD.
 I lost her to The Voice—she is now head vocal coach there!